How Komodo Found a “Water-Up” Solution to Overcrowding

 In the currents of Komodo, safety and sustainability required a human solution, not just a spreadsheet.

 Have you ever pulled up to a bucket-list dive site, looked around at the flotilla of other boats, and felt your hopes sink?
-When a site is this crowded, you know your dive is likely to be filled with the sight of bubbles and fins rather than the spectacular species you traveled thousands of miles to see.
+When a site is this crowded, you know your dive is likely to be filled with the sight of bubbles and fins rather than the spectacular species you travelled thousands of miles to see.

 In Komodo National Park, overcrowding isn’t just a nuisance; it is a hazard.
 The park is famous for its ripping, unpredictable currents.
 You cannot simply dive when you want to; you dive when the ocean allows.
 When the tide turns and the window opens, every boat needs their divers in the water at the exact same moment.